smaremanda/add-in-docs/reference/shared/binding-object/data-changed-event/bindingdatachanged-event.md

 ## Remarks

-To add an event handler for the  **BindingDataChanged** event of a binding, use the[addHandlerAsync](../reference/shared/binding-object/addhandlerasync-method.md) method of the **Binding** object.
-The event handler receives an argument of type[BindingDataChangedEventArgs](../reference/shared/binding-object/data-changed-event/args/bindingdatachangedeventargs-object.md).
+To add an event handler for the  **BindingDataChanged** event of a binding, use the [addHandlerAsync](../reference/shared/binding-object/addhandlerasync-method.md) method of the **Binding** object.
+The event handler receives an argument of type [BindingDataChangedEventArgs](../reference/shared/binding-object/data-changed-event/args/bindingdatachangedeventargs-object.md).

 ## Example